 Hiking: 3 main hiking trails within the park.

-- Coyote Trail – is the most popular; 1.5 mile total, winds past the base of the falls and caves before looping back above the falls.
+- Coyote Trail – Most popular | 1.5 mile total, winds past the base of the falls and caves before looping back above the falls.

-- Bobcat Trail – 1 mile, one-way, connects with the Rifle Falls State Fish Hatchery.
+- Bobcat Trail – 1 mile | One-way, connects with the Rifle Falls State Fish Hatchery.

-- Squirrel Trail – 1.5 mile, total, runs along Rifle Creek near camping.
+- Squirrel Trail – 1.5 mile total | Runs along Rifle Creek near camping.

 Outside Park: Big game hunting is available in the White River National Forest adjacent to the park.
 Snowmobiling and cross country skiers can access trails in Rifle Mountain Park by taking the Rifle Creek Trailhead, 5 miles from Rifle Falls.